thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

         }

         //This class contains all methods demonstrating
-        //the usage of Microsoft Avro Library
+        //the usage of azure.microsoft.com/ Avro Library
         public class AvroSample
         {